Home page

 Brief Biography

-Dina Heshmat joined the Department of Arab and Islamic Studies in 2013 as an assistant professor of Arabic literature.
-She teaches modern and contemporary Arabic literature, focusing on Egyptian novels and short stories.
-Before joining The American University in Cairo, she taught Arabic language and literature at Leiden University (2009 - 2013).
+Dina Heshmat joined the Sheikh Hassan Abbas Sharbatly Department of Arab and Islamic Civilizations in 2013, where she teaches modern and contemporary Arabic literature.
+Her research focuses on the relationship between urban and historical contexts and literary and cinematic narratives.
+Before joining The American University in Cairo (AUC), she taught Arabic language and literature at Leiden University (2009 - 2013).
+She was a fellow of the Nantes Institute for Advanced Study in 2022-2023.

 Research Interest